26 November 2023

 But it would have been better to structure the story so that what the characters are doing now was more compelling than what went on before.

-Better acting, characters we care about and tolerable dialogue also would have helped matters, too.
+Better acting, characters we care about and tolerable dialogue would have helped, too.

 Disappointment #7: